Jack Duggan (ice hockey)

 John Herbert Duggan (December 17, 1897 – February 3, 1977) was a Canadian ice hockey player who played 27 games in the National Hockey League with the Ottawa Senators during the 1925–26 season.
-Born in Ottawa, Duggan had a lengthily career in the Ottawa City Hockey League prior to joining the NHL.
+Born in Ottawa, Duggan had a lengthy career in the Ottawa City Hockey League before joining the NHL.
 He died at an Ottawa hospital in 1977 and is interred at Notre Dame Cemetery.